HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 ## Hypotheses and how to validate

-In this section are project hypotheses and the methods to validate them.<br>
+Project hypotheses and the methods to validate them are described below.
+The detailed validation process will be displayed in the dashboad.<br>
 1- I suspect that mildew-contained cherry leaves have clear signs on their surface to differentiate them from the uninfected leaves.
 - An average image and varability image study can help to investigate it.